lingtalfi/Models/DataTable/datatable.model.md

                     a default text of: "Are you sure you want to execute this action?"
     - label: string="", the label of the bulk action
-    - uri: string="/datatable-handler?type=bulk", the uriNotation (see below) The action identifier is passed via post.
+    - uri: string="/datatable-handler?type=bulk", the uriNotation (see below) The action identifier is passed via post (with key id).
+                        Also, the selected rows' rics are passed as an array via post (with key rics)
     - type: string=modal, the type amongst:
             - post: the data will be posted to the given uri as post data, this will refresh the page
             - modal: the data will be posted to the given uri as post data, but via ajax, and a modal